VUMPS/COMMISSIONING/README.rst

     bfname = '/raw/vumps/150524/vumps150524.1047.fit', $
     chop_order_wings = 400, /vumps

-On mao1, the commands are:
+On mao1, the commands are

 ::